softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * As defined in the [SoftLayer_Virtual_Guest_SupplementalCreateObjectOptions](https://sldn.softlayer.com/reference/datatypes/SoftLayer_Virtual_Guest_SupplementalCreateObjectOptions).
     * *Optional*
 *   `tags` | *array* of strings
     * Set tags on this bare metal server.
-The characters permitted are A-Z, 0-9, whitespace, _ (underscore), - (hypen), . (period), and : (colon).
+The characters permitted are A-Z, 0-9, whitespace, _ (underscore), - (hyphen), . (period), and : (colon).
 All other characters will be stripped away.
     * *Optional*

 ## Attributes Reference